pzhaojohnson/rnacanvas.draw.bases.numberings/README.md

 The displacement of the numbering relative to its owner base.

+<b>The numbering must be present in the document body for displacement calculations to work.</b>

-Displacement is calculated in reference to the center point of the numbering and the center point of the owner base.
+Displacement is calculated as the vector from the center point of the owner base to the center point of the numbering.

 ```javascript
 var n = [...app.drawing.numberings][0];